nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Nebraska Civil Court Records For Free

 Generally, the Clerk of District Court provides free access to the Public Access to Court Electronic Records (PACER) portal on public terminals.
-The PACER system also exempts certain individuals from paying access fees under specific .circumstances.
+The PACER system also exempts certain individuals from paying access fees under specific circumstances.
 Likewise, the Clerk of Courts may also waive associated access fees if the requester qualifies.
 However, sensitive records and private information are not available with a waiver.
 To access these records, the requester must present a court order to the official custodian of the record.

 How to Seal Civil Court Records in Nebraska